 Table 1 Panel (A) shows parameters calibrated the same for all types.
 Panel (B) shows parameters calibrated for each education group.
 Panel (C) shows the numbers describing how we model a recession and the three policies we consider.
 “PI” refers to permanent income.

-entering an unemployment spell presented in Figure 3 in Rothstein and Valletta (2017).The duration of unemployment benefits in normal times is set to 2 quarters, so that our Markov transition matrix Π has 4 states.
-This corresponds to the mean duration of unemployment benefits across US states from 2004 to mid-2008 of 26 weeks reported by Rothstein and Valletta (2017).
+entering an unemployment spell, presented in figure 3 in Rothstein and Valletta (2017).The duration of unemployment benefits in normal times is set to two quarters so that our Markov transition matrix Π has four states.
+This length of time corresponds to the mean duration of unemployment benefits across U.S. states from 2004 to mid-2008 of 26 weeks, reported by Rothstein and Valletta (2017).

-The probability of transitioning out of unemployment is the same for all households, and is set to πue = 2/3.
-This implies that the average duration of an unemployment spell in normal times is 1.5 quarters which is also the value used in Carroll, Crawley, Slacalek, and White (2020).
+The probability of transitioning out of unemployment is the same for all households and is set to πue = 2/3.
+This probability implies that the average duration of an unemployment spell in normal times is one and a half quarters, which is also the value used in Carroll, Crawley, Slacalek, and White (2020).
 However, the different education groups do differ in the probability of transitioning into unemployment in the first place.
-These probabilities are set to match the average US unemployment rate by education group in 2004.
-This average was 8.5 percent for the “Dropout” group, 4.4 percent for the “Highschool” group, and 2.7 percent for the “College” group.
-This implies that the probability of transitioning into
+These probabilities are set to match the average U.S. unemployment rate by education group in 2004.
+This average was 8.5 percent for the Dropout group, 4.4 percent for the Highschool group, and 2.7 percent for the College group.
+These values imply that the probabilities of transitioning into

-unemployment in normal times are percent, percent and percent.
+unemployment in normal times are percent, percent, and percent, respectively.

 Finally, the strength of the aggregate demand effect in recessions is determined by the consumption elasticity of productivity.
 We follow Krueger, Mitman, and Perri (2016) and set this to κ = 0.3.